About Teaching Development for Graduate and Professional School Students

 The Poorvu Center supports graduate students, professional school students and postdocs through a range of programming that aims to improve the learning experience for Yale undergraduates, while also offering professional development to future faculty that will serve them well in their job search and teaching careers.

-The Teaching Development team offers hundreds of consultations each year.
+The Teaching Development and Initiatives team offers hundreds of consultations each year.
 These consultations included teaching observations and one-on-one counseling about course design, writing the teaching statement, and coaching on job talks.
 The classroom observation cycle, which includes a pre-meeting, a visit to the class, and a post-meeting to debrief about the class, stands as one of the most powerful tools for helping new teachers improve their craft.